 Top Ten Tuesday is a weekly feature created by The Broke and the Bookish now hosted by Jana at That Artsy Reader Girl.
 Join us every Tuesday to see MBJ’s Top Ten Listicles!

 This weeks theme: The Last 10 Books I Abandoned

 Most of these books have been abandoned not because I didn’t like them but because I didn’t have time to read them or I wasn’t in the mood to read that particular genre.
 I intend to pick them up again, and they still have a place on my TBR…

 by R. J Barker

 I started this fairly large fantasy novel (that I bought because I liked the cover) right before an exam period.
 I quickly realized that my timing was way off and that this book would have to be put aside.
-I was excited because at the time I was on a dragon book kick and this book apparently has them, not that I got that far.
+I was excited because I was on a dragon book kick at the time, and this book apparently has them, not that I got that far.